syncfusion-content/maui-docs/MAUI/DataGrid/Column-types.md

 The `DataGridNumericColumn` allows formatting the numeric data with culture-specific information.

-* `MinValue` - To set the minimum value for the numeric column, use the `DataGridNumericColumn.MinValue` property.
+* `Minimum` - To set the minimum value for the numeric column, use the `DataGridNumericColumn.Minimum` property.

-* `MaxValue` - To set the maximum value for the numeric column, use the `DataGridNumericColumn.MaxValue` property.
+* `Maximum` - To set the maximum value for the numeric column, use the `DataGridNumericColumn.Maximum` property.

 * `ShowClearButton` - To clear the value for the numeric column, use the `DataGridNumericColumn.ShowClearButton` property.

-* `NullText` - To set the null text when the numeric cell value was null, use the `DataGridNumericColumn.NullText` property.
+* `Placeholder` - To set the placeholder when the numeric cell value was null, use the `DataGridNumericColumn.Placeholder` property.

 * `NullValue` - To set the null value when the numeric cell value was null, use the `DataGridNumericColumn.NullValue` property.